Centre for Extended Learning (CEL)

 Student Success Office

 The Student Success Office (SSO) provides student support for academic and personal success.
 Academic tools, professional development workshops, international opportunities and more are available to both undergraduate and graduate students.
+Visit their listing of online learning resources.

 Centre for Career Action